Only Authentic and Unique Japanese Experiences.

 Performance

-A traditional Kouta vocal performance by Mami-sensei, presented in formal kimono on the shamisen
+An authentic Kouta performance by Mami-sensei, presented in formal kimono on the shamisen

 Guidance & Interpretation

-Hosted by a local bilingual guide, providing cultural context and live interpretation in English
+Hosted by a bilingual guide, providing cultural context and live interpretation

 Program

-A curated selection of 5–7 classical Kouta pieces, introduced with historical and cultural insights
+5–7 Kouta pieces with historical and cultural insights

 Refreshments

-A carefully selected sake, served alongside light traditional snacks.
+A carefully selected sake, served alongside light traditional food.
 Non-alcoholic beverages are also available upon request

 1. Meet & Introduction

 Meet your guide at Kagurazaka Station (Tokyo Metro Tozai Line).
-After a brief introduction, the guide will outline the experience and share the historical background of Kagurazaka as a former geisha district.
+After a brief introduction, the guide will outline the experience.

 2. Walk to the Venue & Neighborhood Storytelling

-Stroll through Kagurazaka’s streets while your guide explains the area’s roots and modern atmosphere.
+Stroll through Kagurazaka’s streets while your guide explains the share the historical background of Kagurazaka as a former geisha district and the roots of the area and modern atmosphere.

 3. Terakoya Building Introduction

-Arrive at Terakoya, a 75-year-old Showa-era architecture.
+Arrive at Terakoya, a 74-year-old Showa-era architecture.
 Learn about the building’s history, and what we preserve.

 Settle into the venue and enjoy a tasting of carefully selected sake (non-alcoholic options available).
 During this time, you will be introduced to the Kouta sensei and the art form itself.

-Experience a curated program of 5–7 classical Kouta pieces, performed by Mami-sensei in formal kimono with shamisen accompaniment.
+Experience a curated program of 5 to 7 classical Kouta pieces, performed by Mami-sensei in formal kimono with shamisen accompaniment.
 Each piece is introduced with cultural and historical context, with live interpretation provided in English.

 6. Conversation & Closing